 Among EatWell restaurants, scores on the NEMS-R assessment ranged from a high of 17 to a low of 3 (excluding points allowable for kids’ menus, which not all participating restaurants had).
 Higher NEMS-R scores are associated with health promoting restaurant environments.
 24% (4 of 17) of EatWell restaurants scored 10 or higher: Jason's Deli (17), Carlos O’Kelly’s (15), Applebee's (13) and Bambino's (10).

-New NEMS smart phone app related to NEMS-R scores being developed for Cerro Gordo County in Iowa!
-(March 2013)
+NEMS smart phone app related to NEMS-R scores developed for Cerro Gordo County in Iowa!
+(Nov.
+2013)

 The Cerro Gordo County Department of Public Health, located in north central Iowa, has been using the NEMS assessment tools for many years now.
 They have recently used the NEMS-R tool to assess every restaurant in the county in an effort to encourage restaurant managers to enhance their restaurant environment through healthy strategies.
 They have put together a book explaining the NEMS-R tool, the restaurant’s respective NEMS-R score, and highlighted a few strategies the restaurants could implement to improve their score and consequently provide a healthier eating environment for residents.
 Click here to see the NEMS-R Strategy Guide for Improvement that they would like to distribute to the restaurant managers.

-To complement the NEMS-R Scores, they will also be releasing a Smart Phone App that will utilize NEMS-R scores in the county for public use when deciding where to dine throughout Cerro Gordo County.
+To complement the NEMS-R Scores, they have released a Smart Phone App that utilizes NEMS-R scores in the county for public use when deciding where to dine throughout Cerro Gordo County.
 As restaurants improve, their scores will be updated.
 The public health department received funding through the Iowa Department of Public Health Community Transformation Grant.
 Click here to view Powerpoint presentation.